 - So it is not a new vulnerability, and despite information on how to prevent it, it continues to be a problem.

 - Any application that allows user input is potentially vulnerable to injection.

 An injection happens when a bad actor sends some type of malicious data through an application.
 That malicious data can be relayed through the application into an external system.
 Injection is partly possible when applications allow users to input data without some type of input validation, sanitation or filtering.
 Poorly designed applications can allow entire scripts to be injected via user input.
 For instance, they are often found in SQL, LDAP, Xpath, or NoSQL queries; OS commands; XML parsers, SMTP Headers, program arguments, etc.

 SQL is possibly the most common and widespread injection type.
-Instead of a Python, Pearl, or other script type, malicious SQL commands are embedded into the content of the user input.
+Instead of Python, Pearl, or other script types, hackers embed malicious SQL commands into the content of the user input.

-Checking the code is a fast and accurate way to see if the application uses interpreters safely, i.e untrusted data is separated from commands and queries.
+Checking the code is a fast and accurate way to see if the application uses interpreters safely, i.e one has separated untrusted data from commands and queries.